-- 5.1 We limit the offer of resubmission tasks according to: - the qualification you are studying for; - the point you have reached with your studies; and - the number of units you have Fails for when the assessment board meets to confirm marks. - If you are a Year 0 student, an assessment board can give you a resubmission task for one or two units you have failed.
-If you have Fails in all three Year 0 units when the assessment board meets, the board will decide on your academic progress.
-The board will decide either: - to ask you to repeat the whole year as a first attempt with attendance; or - to terminate your place on the course.
+- 2.5.1 We limit the offer of resubmission tasks according to: - the point you have reached with your studies; and - the number of units you have Fails for when the assessment board meets to confirm marks. - 2.5.2 If you are a Year 1 or Year 2 undergraduate student, an assessment board can give you a resubmission task only for one unit equivalent to up to 80 academic credits you have failed.
+If you have failed both units in Years 1 or 2 when the assessment board meets, the board will decide on your ability to progress based on your academic record.
+The board will decide either: - to ask you to repeat the whole year with attendance; or - to terminate your place on the course.